How To Add Charts And Graphs To WordPress

 Upload CSV File From The Web

-After importing the data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the right data), and then click ‘Next‘ …
+After importing the data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file with the correct data), and then click ‘Next‘ …

-Depending on the chart or graph type you have selected, the plugin will display various customization settings …
+Depending on the chart or graph type you have picked, the plugin displays various customization options and settings …

-Visualizer gives you total control over your chart or graph, and updates your display in real time …
+Visualizer gives you total control over your information, and updates your display in real time …

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.